vindar/tgx/docs/intro_basic.md

 The tgx library defines classes for 2D vectors and boxes:

-- \ref tgx::iVec2 : integer-valued 2D vector. ** Use for pixel location in images**
+- \ref tgx::iVec2 : integer-valued 2D vector. **Use for pixel location in images**
 - \ref tgx::fVec2 : floating point-valued 2D vector. **Used for pixel location in images when using sub-pixel precision**
 - \ref tgx::iBox2 : integer-valued 2D box. **Used to represent a rectangular region inside an image**
 - \ref tgx::fBox2 : floating point-valued 2D box. **represent a rectangular region inside an image when using sub-pixel precision**

-@note 3D variants are also available: \ref tgx::iVec3, \ref tgx::fVec3, \ref tgx::iBox3, \ref tgx::fBox3 c.f. the 3D API for more details.
+@note 3D variants for vectros and boxes are also available: \ref tgx::iVec3, \ref tgx::fVec3, \ref tgx::iBox3, \ref tgx::fBox3 c.f. @ref intro_api_3D "the 3D API tutorials" for details.

 @warning Pixel adressing varies slightly when using integer valued coordinates vs floating point valued coordinates.
-- **Integer valued cordinates**: `iVec2(i,j)` represents the location of the pixel `(i,j)` in the image and the whole image corresponds to the (integer valued) box `iBox2(0, lx - 1, 0, ly - 1)`.
+- **Integer valued cordinates**: `iVec2(i,j)` represents the location of the pixel `(i,j)` in the image.
+The whole image corresponds to the (integer valued) box `iBox2(0, lx - 1, 0, ly - 1)`.
 - **Floating point valued coordinates**: `fVec2(i,j)` represents the **center** of pixel `(i,j)` in the image.
 The pixel itself is a unit lenght square box centered around this location i.e. represented by `fBox2( i-0.5f, i+0.5f, j-0.5f, j+0.5f)`.
-In this case, the whole image corresponds to the (floating point valued) box `fBox2( -0.5f, lx - 0.5f, -0.5f, ly - 0.5f)`.
+The whole image corresponds to the (floating point valued) box `fBox2( -0.5f, lx - 0.5f, -0.5f, ly - 0.5f)`.

-Vector and boxes support all the usual operations: arithmetics, copy, type conversion...
+Vectors and boxes support all the usual operations: arithmetics (addition, dot product..), copy, type conversion...

 Most drawing methods take vectors and boxes as input parameters instead of scalars.
-Using initializer lists makes the code more readable: we can simply write `{10, 20}` instead of `tgx::iVec2(10, 20)`.
+It is recommended to use initializer lists makes the code more readable.
+For exapple, just write `{10, 20}` instead of `tgx::iVec2(10, 20)`.

 Example:
 ~~~{.cpp}